cfss-su19/hw01/README.md

 ![Me and my beautiful boy.
 Isn't portrait mode amazing. ](NeerajAndNalin.jpg){width=250px}

 ## How I made this readme file
+I would say the hardest parts of this process were:

+1. Figuring out how to resize my photo
+2. Getting the link to work
+3. Making this ordered list

 The part I struggled most with was figuring out how to sizedown the photo of me and my dog.
 I was struggling to find a way to scale down using standard RMarkdown syntax; many online forms/guides recommended embedding R code in the document, but I personally wanted to stay away from that.
 [This](https://stackoverflow.com/questions/15625990/how-to-set-size-for-local-image-using-knitr-for-markdown) stackoverflow question helped me out.
 The third most recommended answer contains the RMarkdown syntax for sizing images, and is the solution I implimented in my code.